What to do in winter

 4. Northern Lights Express and Santa Specials on the North Yorkshire Moors Railway

 Nothing beats travelling through the heart of the North York Moors on a steam train and it's even better when you're joined by Santa and his special helpers.
 Santa Specials run every weekend in December.
 Mince pie anyone?

-Or join the Northern Lights Express, a new experience for 2019.
-Journey through a twinkling forest, transformed by a multitude of lights and surprises to Levisham Station, where a dazzling light show awaits.
+Or join the Northern Lights Express and journey through a twinkling forest, transformed by a multitude of lights and surprises to Levisham Station, where a dazzling light show awaits.